good-labs/greater-good-affirmation/docs/pages/about.md

 ---
 layout: default
-title: About the Profit Free Pledge
+title: About the Greater Good Pledge
 permalink: /
 ---

 ## What is it?

-The [Profit Free Pledge](https://www.github.com/good-labs/profit-free-pledge) is a pledge for a community with one or more open source projects to take to assert that the project has no ulterior motives.
+The [Greater Good Pledge](https://www.github.com/good-labs/greater-good-pledge) is a pledge for a community with one or more open source projects to take to assert that the project has no ulterior motives.
 Specifically, the pledge asks an individual or community to assert that the project does not directly or indirectly lead to profits, is not primarily composed of paid participants, and has transparent communication and releasing.

-By taking the Profit Free Pledge, a community affirms that it provides software under a traditional open source model, and exists non-selfishly to solve problems for users and not make profits off of them.
+By taking the Greater Good Pledge, a community affirms that it provides software under a traditional open source model, and exists non-selfishly to solve problems for users and not make profits off of them.